phoenixrain-pku/phoenixrain-pku/readme.md

 + I'm currently a PHD student at Tsinghua University, department of computer science and technology.
-+ I've received the degree of bachelor of Science from Peking University, with summa cumme laude title.
++ I've received the degree of bachelor of Science from Peking University.
-+ My research interest is quantum computing theory, and currently I focus on quantum communication & network protocols.